ActiveBrainAtlas2/preprocessing-pipeline/docs/user/annotation.workflow.md

 The only exception is if the user does not change the layer name from the default:
 'annotation'.
 If the user wants the data saved, the user `must` change the name from 'annotation' to something more meaningful.
+### Existing annotations
-1. When the user hits the 'Save' button again in the same Neuroglancer view, the program will take the existing annotation data in that layer and mark it as inactive, then insert all data.
-This will occur for all layers.
+1. When the user hits the 'Save' button again in the same Neuroglancer view, the program will:
+    1. Take the existing annotation data in that layer and mark it as inactive.
+    1. Mark each row with the current timestamp
+    1. Mark each row with the person doing the updating
+    1. Insert all data and mark it with the current timestamp and the person who entered the data.
+    1. This will occur for all layers.
 1. For the large annotation layer like 'DK39 premotor' where there are 2,200 annotations, this will take a few seconds to save.
 Take note, for this instance, whenever the user hits 'Save', there will be an additional 2,200 inactive DK39 premotor